 The ability to move objects around on the artboard is one of the advantages of digital drawing.
 On paper, you have to manually erase items and then redraw them in their new locations.
 Illustrator offers a number of tools that make it easy to move existing objects around the artboard, either as isolated objects or in relation to other elements on the page.
-In this exercise, you learn several techniques for moving objects around on the artboard.
+In this exercise, you learn several techniques for moving objects on the artboard.

-- 1. With icons.ai open, change your zoom percentage so you can see the entire top of the artboard. - 2.
-Choose the Selection tool from the top of the Tools panel.
-Click the left rectangle on the artboard to select it. - 3.
+- 1. With icons.ai open, change your zoom percentage so you can see all four shapes and the entire top of the artboard. - 2.
 Choose View>Rulers>Show Rulers to show the rulers at the top and left edges of the document window.